Astienth/vr-unity-game-first-try/README.md

-First try creating a vr game using XR tools and Unity Built for pc and oculus quest
+First try creating a vr game using XR tools and Unity.
+Built for pc and oculus quest